List of Empire ships (Sa–Sh): Empire Sedge

 Empire Sedge was a 2,852 GRT Collier which was built by William Gray & Co Ltd, West Hartlepool.
 Launched on 11 June 1941 and completed in July 1941.
 Sold in 1945 to Burnett Steamship Co Ltd, Newcastle upon Tyne and renamed Holmside.
 Sold in 1956 to Shamrock Shipping Co, Northern Ireland and renamed Gransha.
 Sold in 1960 to Paolo Tomei, Italy and renamed Daniela T. Sold in 1962 to Capo Mannu Società di Navigazione, operated under the management of Paolo Tomei.
 Sold in 1972 to Mediterranea Marittima Sarda SpA, Sardinia and renamed Vulca.
 Scrapped in June 1974 at Spezia, Italy.

 Empire Sedley

 Empire Sedley was a 2,905 GRT cargo ship which was built by William Gray & Co Ltd, West Hartlepool.
 Launched on 11 December 1943 and completed in February 1944.
 Sold in 1945 to the French Government and renamed Intendant J Patrizi.
 Sold in 1949 to Les Cargoes Algeriennes SA, Algeria and renamed Menhir Braz.
 Sold in 1957 to Pamel Shipping Co and renamed Athina.
-Operated under the management of Michaelides et Compagnie SARL, Marseilles.
+Operated under the management of Michaelides et Compagnie SARL, Marseille.
 Caught fire on 14 March 1962 at Port-Saint-Louis-du-Rhône.
 Fire extinguished on 16 March but ship a constructive total loss.
 Scrapped in August 1962 at La Seyne-sur-Mer, France.